The wave of marketplace startups

 - Security: This factor must be considered seriously at the outset by selecting the right development team that understands and has experience with building secure systems.
 It must be done right from the code level where developers apply standard approaches to input validation, output encoding, error handling and logging, and access control to name a few.
 Another level of security to apply is the deployment model where you should consider applying security models and practices like using virtual networks, API management gateway, web firewall application, etc.

 There are many other concerns to address like autoscaling your infrastructure, data backup and restoration, app insights, and log data analytics.
 Luckily most of these concerns can be addressed and solved by cloud platforms like Amazon Web Services or Azure.

 How to turn your initial idea into a viable marketplace platform?
 How to kickstart and scale a marketplace platform successfully?
-It might be very tricky questions that every marketplace entrepreneur has to think of every day.
+It might be a very tricky question that every marketplace entrepreneur has to think of every day.
 To answer these questions, you need to resolve dozens of other aspects.
-They might be choosing the business model and revenue models, selecting the approach to MPV development, choosing tech stacks and infrastructures, cracking chicken-and-egg problems, scaling growth levers, maintaining quality and reputation...
-However, all start with the first step - building your MVP and validating how your marketplace interacts with the outside world.
+They might be choosing the business model and revenue models, selecting the approach to MPV development, choosing tech stacks and infrastructures, cracking chicken-and-egg problems, scaling growth levers, and maintaining quality and reputation...
+However, it all starts with the first step - building your MVP and validating how your marketplace interacts with the outside world.

 - Li Jin, The Marketplace Glossary, Feb 2020.

 - Sjoerd Handgraaf, Build a marketplace platform: Six ways to create your online marketplace website, www.sharetribe.com, Feb 2020.

 - Juho Makkonen, How to choose the right business model for your marketplace, www.sharetribe.com, Oct 2020.

 - Platform Revolution, The platform stack: For everything building a platform and for everyone else, platformthinkinglabs.com.